Rajnandini-0804/Data-Analysis-Dashboard-/README.md

 - Relation between age and gender based on number of orders
 - Which cahnnel is contributing to maximum sales?
 - Highest selling category?
-Etc.
- - <a href="https://github.com/Rajnandini-0804/Data-Analysis-Dashboard-/blob/main/Vrinda%20Store%20Data%20Analysis%20(1).xlsx"> view Dashboard</a>
+Etc. dashborad interaction- <a href="https://github.com/Rajnandini-0804/Data-Analysis-Dashboard-/blob/main/Vrinda%20Store%20Data%20Analysis%20(1).xlsx"> view Dashboard</a>